AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 ## Step 4: Setting the `Time Period` and `Interval of Analysis` {#time}

 To zero in on a particular stretch of time, you can set the time period for the analysis.
-You can also choose time intervals to segment the data; for example, by year, quarter, month, etc. Use the menus in the top right corner of the chart to set the time period and interval.
+You can also choose time intervals to segment the data (for example, by year, by quarter, or by month).
+Use the menus in the top right corner of the chart to set the time period and interval.

 ![](../assets/Time_Options_Report_Builder.png)